Harshul109/web/README.md

 ## Features

-* ⚡️ **Cool Feature**: Description of this awesome and elegant feature that makes perfectnote perfect.
-* ⚡️ **Cool Feature**: Description of this awesome and elegant feature that makes perfectnote perfect.
-* ⚡️ **Cool Feature**: Description of this awesome and elegant feature that makes perfectnote perfect.
+* ⚡️ **Cool Feature**: Description of this awesome and elegant feature that makes a perfect note.

 ## Links